NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Toy Models of Superposition.md

 * **Statistical Efficiency**: Giving neurons vector like directions allows for more non-local generalization, and can provide efficiency in generalization.
 They then lead to how people believe there might be a tight relation between dimension of features and the neuron encoding.
 However, that is not the case as they will demonstrate "superposition" of neurons encoding more features.
 ## Privileged vs Non-privileged Bases
 Privileged and non-privileged both exist within models in this context.
-However, they do have different abilites.
+However, they do have different abilities.

-**Privileged**: Means that the features are aligned with
+**Privileged**: Means that the features are aligned with in activation with specific features.
+So, neurons are able to clearly show activation with feature inputs.

+**Non-privileged**: Means the directional relations in the activations are arbitrary, and any relational direction could be significant.